 The Respondent follows a 52/53 week fiscal reporting calendar.
-This fiscal calendar allows every quarter to consistently end on a Friday and to be of equal duration (13 weeks), resulting in a 52 week fiscal year.
-To maintain this type of reporting calendar, however, every sixth or seventh year (depending on the Gregorian calendar and when leap year falls), an extra week will be included in the fourth quarter (a 14-week fiscal quarter) and, therefore, that full fiscal year will have 53 weeks.
-The next 53 week fiscal year will be 2010, which will end on December 31, 2010.
+This fiscal calendar allows every quarter to consistently end on a Friday and typically, to be of equal duration (13 weeks), resulting in a 52 week fiscal year.
+To maintain this type of reporting calendar every fifth or sixth year (depending on the Gregorian calendar and when leap year falls), an extra week will be included in the fourth quarter (a 14-week fiscal quarter) and, therefore, that full fiscal year will have 53 weeks.
+This extra week was added to fourth quarter 2010.
+Therefore, the fiscal fourth quarter 2010 consisted of 14 weeks and fiscal year 2010 consisted of 53 weeks ending on December 31.

-Fiscal years 2009 and 2008 each consisted of 52 weeks ending on December 25, 2009 and December 26, 2008, respectively.
+Fiscal year 2009 consisted of 52 weeks ending on December 25, 2009.
 Except as otherwise specified, references to full year indicate the Respondent's fiscal periods ended on these dates.